s0me1newithhand7s/dots/README.md

 </div>
 <hr/>
 <div class="body">
   <p> Dotfiles, classic way and Nix way.
-Choose whatever you want to use. (wallpapers not included, another repo in process) </p>
+Choose whatever you want to use. (wallpapers not included, another repo will be created) </p>
   <p> To fully reproduce my OS you'll need: </p>

   | Icon | Name | Description|